kornn38/freerice/README.md

 # freerice

-paste the code into the console of freerice.com then press enter - works best on chrome or firefox will answer questions automatically
+paste the code into the console of freerice.com then press enter - works best on chrome or firefox

+the code will answer questions automatically